tr3ck3r/linklight/exercises/networking_selfpaced/exercises/0-0-create-lab-environment/README.md

 Once the first router is working correctly, duplicate it three times.

+## Step 4
+Configure your Ansible environment.
+You may chose to use an existing appliance or create your own from scratch.
+It must have Ansible installed.

+For this document
 ## Step 3

-Create a hub which will serve for the Out OF
+Create a hub which will serve for the Out Of Band (OOB) connection between all devices.
+Many of the labs can be done with only the OOB part of the network working; however, the goal is to configure a BGP connection between two data centers which are running OSPF internally.
+Connect all devices

 ## Step 4